diaspora/api-documentation/_routes/posts.md

 }
 ~~~

+The mention syntax in the post body above is the primary form you will see, but there's also a deprecated variant to it in the form of `@{Bobby; bob@example.com}`.
+The part of before the semicolon (`;`) may used as display text for the mention, while the optional `name` from the entry in in `mentioned_people` matching the diaspora ID after the semicolon should be used instead if available.

 ### Photos

 One or more photos can be attached to a post.
 Images are provided in multiple resolutions, so bandwidth usage can be optimized.